 Commercial Properties typically include Retail Space, Business Premises and Properties used for economic purposes

 The same Landlord-Tenant laws apply as for the letting of Commercial Properties and other non-residential leases

-The PIE Act applies to Residential Lease Agreements, which makes it fundamentally different from Commercial Letting
+The PIE Act applies to Residential Lease Agreements, making it fundamentally different from Commercial Letting

-The decision to evict in a particular scenario develops over time and depends on the tenant’s response and behaviour
+The decision to evict in a particular scenario develops over time and the action taken depends on the tenant’s response and behaviour during the eviction process.

 If the tenant still remains in breach after the required period, the landlord can either opt to uphold the lease agreement and claim the rent, or cancel the agreement and proceed with the eviction process.

 Finding Eviction Specialists In South Africa Is Now As Simple As Clicking The Button Below.

 Cost Of Eviction

 The cost of an eviction should always be weighed vis-à-vis the cost and losses incurred during the unlawful occupation of a property.